boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

      }
      ```

- 10. Open the `Default.aspx` file and replace the following code in the `<asp:Content>`section.
-This container can be used to render the dashboard.
+ 10. Please open the `Default.aspx` file and replace the code in the `<asp:Content>` section with the following.
+This container is used to render the dashboard.

      ```js
      <div id="viewer-section">